ResearchPocket/ResearchPocket/README.md

   Usage: research [OPTIONS] [COMMAND]

   Commands:
       pocket    Pocket related actions
-    fetch     Gets all data from authenticated providers list      Lists all items in the database init      Initializes the database
+      local     Add a new item to the database stored locally fetch     Gets all data from authenticated providers list      Lists all items in the database init      Initializes the database
       generate  Generate a static site
-    help      Print this message or the help of the given subcommand(s)
+      export    Export data from the current database handle    Handle operations related to the research:// URL scheme help      Print this message or the help of the given subcommand(s)

   Options:
-        --db <DB_URL>  Database url [env: DATABASE_URL=] [default: ./research.sqlite]
+          --db <DB>   Database url [env: DATABASE_URL=] [default: ./research.sqlite] -d, --debug...
-    -d, --debug...
 Turn debugging information on
       -h, --help      Print help
       -V, --version   Print version
   ```

 - Init